+The Company routinely grants credit to many of its customers without collateral.
+The risk of credit loss in trade receivables is substantially mitigated by the credit evaluation process.
 The Company provides an allowance for receivables that may not be fully collected.
 In circumstances where the Company is aware of a customer's inability to meet their financial obligations (e.g., bankruptcy filings or substantial credit rating downgrades), it records an allowance for doubtful accounts against amounts due to reduce the net recognized receivable to the amount it believes most likely will be collected.
-For all other customers, the Company recognizes an allowance for doubtful accounts based on its historical collection experience.
+For all other customers, the Company recognizes an allowance for doubtful accounts based on its historical collection experience and the impact of current economic conditions.
 If circumstances change (e.g., greater than expected defaults or an unexpected material change in a major customer's ability to meet their financial obligations), the Company could change its estimate of the recoverability of amounts due by a material amount.
+Historically, credit losses have been within management's expectations.
+The balance for uncollectible accounts was \$1.5 million and \$0.8 million as of December 26, 2020 and December 28, 2019, respectively.